What is Context Window in Claude Code

 Why Manage Context Window

-Context window awareness prevents performance degradation and ensures consistent results.
-I avoid running Claude to the limit because response quality declines significantly on tasks requiring broad codebase understanding.
+For Standard Context (200K): Context window awareness prevents performance degradation and ensures consistent results.
+Avoid running Claude to the limit because response quality declines significantly on tasks requiring broad codebase understanding.
+Manage constraints by avoiding the last fifth for memory-intensive tasks and starting fresh sessions when approaching limits.

 Large-scale refactoring, multi-component features, and architectural debugging require substantial working memory.
 Complete these tasks in focused sessions before context depletion.